 Highlights & Basics

 - Phenylketonuria (PKU) is a rare inborn error of metabolism associated with elevated blood phenylalanine.
-Clinical features in the untreated patient include intellectual disability, seizures, and eczema.
+Clinical features in untreated patients include intellectual disability, seizures, and eczema.

 - Caused by a deficiency of hepatic phenylalanine hydroxylase activity.
 Gene mutations are biallelic, most often compound heterozygous, and therefore residual enzyme activity and blood phenylalanine levels are variable and correlate with the severity of the disorder.